 - Updated the read and write semantics of DynamicData for union, expandable collections (sequence and string), and optional member of an aggregated type.
-(PR #4278) - Fixed memory leak where instances were not cleaned up with exlusive ownership.
+(PR #4278) - Fixed memory leak where instances were not cleaned up with exclusive ownership.
 (PR #4343) - Removed the special handling for sequence members with length code of 5,6, or 7.
 (PR #4376) - Reading data from a dynamic data object for a primitive type now must use MEMBER_ID_INVALID id.
 (PR #4376) - create_datawriter and create_datareader check if the topic belongs to the same participant as the publisher/subscriber.
 (PR #4398) - Fixed uninitialized durability_service in Topic QoS when using QoS-XML.
 (PR #4424) - Fixed a bug where compiling IDL with -Lc++11 -Gequality produced code outside of a namespace that didn't compile.
-(PR #4450) - SedpLocalAddress now defaults to DCPSDefaultAddress to behave like SpdpLocalAddress and local_address.
+(PR #4450) - SedpLocalAddress now defaults to [common] DCPSDefaultAddress to behave like SpdpLocalAddress and local_address.
 (PR #4451)

-• TheParticipantFactory will now return a null pointer when DCPSConfigFile doesn't exist.
+• The Participant Factory will now return a null pointer when Configuration with a File doesn't exist.
 (PR #4372)